erictleung/databases/postgresql/postgresql.md

 $ createdb <DB NAME> # create database by name
 $ dropdb <DB NAME> # drop/delete database by name
 $ psql <DB NAME> # start PostgreSQL in particular database
+$ psql -l # list all the databases in the server
 ```

 ## Basic Interactive Commands